ReezFX/WOL-Manager/README.md

 3. Check if your network allows broadcast UDP packets
 4. Try using a specific IP address if broadcast packets are blocked

+### Host Visibility Issues
+If users cannot see hosts that should be visible to them:
+1. Verify the user has the correct role assignment in the user_roles table
+2. Check that the host's visible_to_roles field includes the user's role ID
+3. Ensure that newly registered users are properly assigned to the 'user' role (fixed in v1.0.4)
+4. For admin users, verify they have both 'admin' and 'user' roles if they need to see hosts visible to 'user' role

 ### Database Issues
 If you encounter database errors:
 1. For Docker: Ensure the volume is properly mounted